chuckmeyer/pandoc-resume/markdown/chuckmeyer-resume.md

 SUMMARY
 -------

-I'm interested in a role building a Developer Relations practice.
 I am an engineering generalist who has dabbled in API-based development, security, DevOps, and cloud technologies.
 I have a keen interest in solving problems and communicating those solutions to others.
 I have designed, coded, deployed, blogged, presented and managed for engineering teams across just about every vertical -- from FinTech to gaming to government.

 I am a builder who is fascinated with other builders.
 When I am excited about a technology or
 company, that excitement shows through in everything I do.

 ACCOMPLISHMENTS
 ---------------